 Tips for Investing

 - Financial advisors typically have extensive experience in finding ways to align clients’ personal needs with their investment portfolios.
-This makes them great partners for anyone who wants to get into investing but may not have the time to do so.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - When you sell an investment for a profit, the government requires that you pay taxes on those gains.
 This is the capital gains tax.
 Over time, these taxes can significantly cut into your total returns.
 To get an idea of how much you’ll pay, use SmartAsset’s capital gains tax calculator.